Marfullsen/README-boilerplate/README.md

 I just needed to save a **template** of the **README.me** that I always need urgently.

+## TODO

+- tRANSlatioN to SpAnIsh (from Chili).
+- aDD mOrE emojis.
+- Accept any PR.

 ## 🏁 Getting Started <a name = "getting_started"></a>

 First steps: